vfarcic/devops26/manuscript/15-advanced-pipelines.md

     Promoted                        41s    0s Succeeded  Application is at: ...
 ```

 We can make a few observations.
 The `Build Make Build` step is now gone, so the override worked correctly.
 We have `Build1`, `Build2`, and `Build3` in its place.
-Those are the three steps created a the result of having the loop with three iterations.
+Those are the three steps created as a result of having the loop with three iterations.
 Those are the steps that are building `windows`, `linux`, and `darwin` binaries.
-Finally, we can observe that the `Promote Rollout` step is now shown as `succeeded` providing a clear indication that the new building process (steps) worked correctly.
-Otherwise, the new release could not roll out and that step would fail.
+Finally, we can observe that the `Promote Rollout` step is now shown as `succeeded`, thus providing a clear indication that the new building process (steps) worked correctly.
+Otherwise, the new release could not roll out, and that step would fail.

 Please stop watching the activities by pressing *ctrl+c*.

-Before we move on I must confess that I would not make the same implementation as the one we just explored.
+Before we move on, I must confess that I would not make the same implementation as the one we just explored.
 I'd rather change the `build` target in Makefile.
-That way there would be no need for any change to the pipeline.
+That way, there would be no need for any change to the pipeline.
 The build pack step would continue building by executing that Makefile target so there would be no need to override anything, and there would certainly be no need for a loop.
-Now, before you start throwing stones at mean, I must also state that `overriding` and `loop` can come in handy in some other scenarios.
+Now, before you start throwing stones at me, I must also state that `overrides` and `loop` can come in handy in some other scenarios.
 I had to come up with an example that would introduce you to `overrides` and `loop`, and that ended up being the need to cross-compile binaries, even if it could be accomplished in an easier and a better way.
-Remember, the "real" goal was to learn those constructs, and not how to cross compile with Go.
+Remember, the "real" goal was to learn those constructs, and not how to cross-compile with Go.

 ## Pipelines Without Buildpacks

-While the idea behind build packs is to cover a wide range of use cases, we might eaily be in a situation when what we want to accomplish is fundamentally different from any of the build packs.
-In such cases it probably does not make sense to have a pipeline based on a build pack.
+While the idea behind build packs is to cover a wide range of use cases, we might easily be in a situation when what we want to accomplish is fundamentally different from any of the build packs.
+In such cases, it probably does not make sense to have a pipeline based on a build pack.
 Instead, we can tell Jenkins X that our pipeline is not based on any build pack.

 Please execute the command that follows to create a pipeline without a build pack.